tatianegercina/FinTech/01-Lesson-Plans/02-Python/3/LessonPlan.md

 * Allow students to start the homework with extra TA support.

 Take your time on these questions!
-This is a great time to reinforce concepts and address misunderstandings
+This is a great time to reinforce concepts and address misunderstandings.

 ---